illusorier/123/Angular/angular1/Directive.md

 This property is used only if the `compile` property is not defined.

         function link($scope, $element, $attrs, controller) { ... }

+- scope - The scope to be used by the directive for registering watches.

 The link function is responsible for registering DOM listeners as well as updating the DOM.